Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

 print(f'Total Return: {(final_value - initial_cash) / initial_cash:.2%}')
 ~~~

+IPython notebook and video walkthrough.

 ## More sophisticated trading strategies: candlesticks example
+Coming in August 2024.

 ## Conclusion
 Backtesting is a powerful tool that can significantly improve trading and investment strategies.
 By simulating trades on historical data, we can identify strengths and weaknesses in our approach, manage risk more effectively, and optimize performance.
 Whether you are a day trader or a long-term investor, backtesting provides valuable insights that can enhance your decision-making process.